Dwight Eddleman: Football

 Eddleman was a member of three football teams while attending Illinois, however, the 1946 team would be the most successful.
 Not only would they win the 1947 Rose Bowl game, they were also the Big Ten champions finishing with 8 wins and 2 losses overall while going 6 and 1 in conference play.
 The 1947 team was not as successful, finishing in fourth place in the conference with a 3 and 3 record, while winning 5 games, losing 3 games and tying 1 overall.
 Eddleman's final season was in 1948.
 This team would finish in eighth place in the conference with a record of 2 and 5 and an overall record 3 wins and 6 losses.
 Individually, Eddleman would set several records for punting and punt returning, seven of which still stand at Illinois.

-Eddleman was drafted by the Chicago Bears with the 75th pick in the 1947 NFL draft and was additionally drafted by the Cleveland Browns with the 145th pick in the 1948 AAFC Draft.
+Eddleman was drafted in the ninth round by the Chicago Bears with the 75th pick in the 1947 NFL draft.
+He was additionally drafted by the Cleveland Browns with the 145th pick in the 1948 AAFC Draft.